University of New England - Innovation for a Healthier Planet

 Black History Month

 Because Black history is American history, but has often been overlooked or undervalued, we have created reading lists of recommended resources to expand your understanding and deepen appreciation for the diverse stories within the Black community.
-Choose from books, articles, websites, film and podcasts from our African American History reading list and our Racism/Anti-racism reading […]
+Choose from books, articles, websites, film and podcasts from our Race & Ethnicity Resource Lists on: These reading lists […]